 To access a review, simply search for a vendor/product name or browse through the markets to find a vendor’s products and services.
 If you are unable to locate reviews on a vendor’s products and services in a specific market, it is likely because no reviews for that vendor have been submitted and approved in that market.
 Users need not be a Gartner client to access these reviews and reviewers do not need to be a Gartner client to submit a Gartner Peer Insights review.
 A reviewer may set up an account to contribute to the platform, free of charge.
 We accept reviews from enterprise professionals, including technology decision-makers, enterprise-level users, executives and their teams; however, every user will be subject to Gartner's validation and approval process and the Community Guidelines.
 See below for more guidance on how a review can be posted on Gartner Peer Insights.

-Reviewers are asked to specify which product(s) and versions they have deployed in a given market.
+Reviewers are asked to specify which product(s) and versions they wish to review in a given market.
 The product being reviewed is listed at the top of the published review.
 The version number, if provided, is in the Additional Context section of the published review.

 Gartner is committed to providing a platform for high-quality reviews and has developed and maintained a robust reviews Quality Assurance (QA) process in order to achieve that goal.
 Prior to publishing, all reviews go through a rigorous QA process in an effort to ensure published reviews are from verified sources, and provide helpful content.
 All reviews adhere to the Community Guidelines and are treated equally during the verification process, regardless of rating or Vendor.

 Reviews are assessed to determine whether or not a review meets Gartner Peer Insights' standards for context, quality, and relevance.
-If a review fails to meet these guidelines, an email is sent to the reviewer asking for additional information, after which it is re-assessed for publication.
-Once the reviewer has provided the requested additional information within the specific duration, the review will be considered as re-submitted on the date of resubmission.
 As a neutral content platform, Gartner Peer Insights relies on reviewers to provide accurate and honest details about their software experiences.
 While we do not attempt to determine a review’s truthfulness or endorse the opinions expressed, we may evaluate a review at any time and for any reason; at our discretion, we may remove a review that we reasonably believe violates these Community Guidelines.

 In order to post a review on Gartner Peer Insights, the reviewer must:

-Gartner's verification process ensures that all reviews are authentic and readable, and as such, it can take several business days for a review to be approved and published on the website.
+Gartner's verification process aims to ensure that all reviews are authentic and readable, and as such, it can take several business days for a review to be approved and published on the website.

 Our reviews team evaluates each review submitted through our website.
 We train each team member on our investigative procedures and task them with verifying the identity of each Reviewer, identifying potential conflicts of interest, and making sure that submitted reviews meet our guidelines.
 With tens of thousands of reviews submitted each month, we continue to develop and hone our team’s expertise in this area.

 Our team is trained to be neutral and unbiased when verifying a review.
-We treat a five-star review sharing positive experience in exactly the same way we treat a one-star review sharing a negative experience.
-As a neutral online content platform, we cannot remove an opinion or a statement from a verified Reviewer unless we deem, in our discretion, that it violates our website guidelines.
+We treat a five-star review sharing a positive experience in exactly the same way we treat a one-star review sharing a negative experience.
+As a neutral online content platform, we cannot remove an opinion or a statement from a verified Reviewer unless we deem, in our discretion, that it violates these guidelines or other terms on our website.

 To reinforce this position, our reviews team remains separate and independent from our sales and relationship teams and initiatives.
 The reviews team treats all Vendors (clients or non-clients) equally by ensuring that all posted reviews undergo the same Quality Assurance process.
 We take our legal and regulatory obligations seriously when it comes to our reviews program and continue to ensure that all of our policies and practices comply with the most current applicable laws, regulations, and industry standards.